A RICH EXPERIENCE

 And that’s pretty much what travel is about for us—seizing victory from the jaws of defeat.
 Other anecdotes had us searching for confirmation, they were so hard to believe.
 For example, was it really the trend in 1953 for some women on the Cotê d’Azur to wear a cache-sexe?
 Dodge says it was.
 It’s central to a tale about his friend crashing a rental car into a palm tree after seeing two cache-sexe clad women on the Croisette in Cannes.
 In case you don’t know, this cache-sexe was a thong bottom and stick-on breast coverings that made women look almost nude when viewed from the rear.

-We have topless and occasionally unclothed women on our beach, but still, we’d give a lot to see something like what Dodge describes, considering these women were not on the beach, but ambling down the street.
-We once saw two women in bikinis who had wandered several blocks from our beach to ponder the outside of the local cathedral, and that visual incongruity stuck with us for weeks.
+That image inflames the imagination, doesn’t it?
+There are topless and occasionally unclothed women on our local beach, and we once saw two women in bikinis who had wandered several blocks from the shore to ponder the outside of the local cathedral—their incongruity in that spot resonated with us for weeks—but still, we’d give a lot to see something like what Dodge describes.
 The cache-sexe must have absolutely scandalized people.
 And thrilled them too.
 Maybe that’s why Dodge wrote a sequel guidebook focused entirely on the south of France with the tongue-in-cheek title The Rich Man’s Guide to the Riviera.
 We bought that one too.
 Stay tuned.

 Femme Fatale Image